stut/statigo/README.md

 * v3: Return 404 for dodgy-looking requests.
 * v4: More dodgy-looking requests now get a 404.
 * v5: Return 404 for directory list requests.
 Added Apache-style request logging to stdout (enabled by default).
+* v6: Log the IP adress from X-Forwarded-For if present.